volzook/doc.zk-evm.fork/README.md

-# Linea documentation
+# Linea documentation UPD:FORK

-[Linea](https://linea.build/) is a developer-ready Layer 2 network, scaling Ethereum by providing an Ethereum-equivalent environment in which to execute transactions, which are then submitted to Ethereum Mainnet through a zero-knowledge rollup.
+[Linea](https://linea.build/) is a developer-ready Layer 2 network, scaling Ethereum by providing an Ethereum-equivalent environment in which to execute transactions, which are then submitted to Ethereum Mainnet through a zero-knowledge rollups.

 This documentation repository is built using [Docusaurus](https://docusaurus.io/), and the site itself is published at [`docs.linea.build`](https://docs.linea.build/).

 See [more](https://docs-template.consensys.net/) information about how Consensys uses Docusaurus.
+To the moon.

 ## Contribute to the docs